 But the nametags I make for my students are longer than the 8.5″ x 11″ page protectors I keep on hand.

-So I went to Office Max and found legal size page protectors!
+So I went to a local big box office store and found legal size page protectors!

 Store gameboards in them and keep the pieces in separate containers.